RMLio/rmlmapper-java/README.md

 options:
- -c,--configfile <arg>            path to configuration file -d,--duplicates                  remove duplicates in the output -e,--metadatafile <arg>          path to metadata file -f,--functionfile <arg>          path to functions.ttl file (dynamic functions are found relative to functions.ttl) -h,--help                        show help info -l,--metadataDetailLevel <arg>   generate metadata on given detail level (dataset - triple - term) -m,--mappingfile <arg>           one or more mapping file paths and/or strings (multiple values are concatenated) -o,--outputfile <arg>            path to output file (default: stdout) -s,--serialization <arg>         serialization format (nquads (default), turtle, trig, trix, jsonld, hdt) -t,--triplesmaps <arg>           IRIs of the triplesmaps that should be executed in order, split by ',' (default is all triplesmaps)
+ -c,--configfile <arg>            path to configuration file -d,--duplicates                  remove duplicates in the output -dsn,--r2rml-jdbcDriver <arg>    DSN of the database when using R2RML rules -e,--metadatafile <arg>          path to output metadata file -f,--functionfile <arg>          path to functions.ttl file (dynamic
- -v,--verbose                     show more details in debugging output
+                                  functions are found relative to
+                                  functions.ttl)
+ -h,--help                        show help info -l,--metadataDetailLevel <arg>   generate metadata on given detail level
+                                  (dataset - triple - term)
+ -m,--mappingfile <arg>           one or more mapping file paths and/or
+                                  strings (multiple values are
+                                  concatenated). r2rml is converted to rml
+                                  if needed using the r2rml arguments.
+ -o,--outputfile <arg>            path to output file (default: stdout) -p,--r2rml-password <arg>        password of the database when using R2RML rules -s,--serialization <arg>         serialization format (nquads (default),
+                                  turtle, trig, trix, jsonld, hdt) -t,--triplesmaps <arg>           IRIs of the triplesmaps that should be executed in order, split by ',' (default is all triplesmaps) -u,--r2rml-username <arg>        username of the database when using R2RML rules -v,--verbose                     show more details in debugging output
 ```